-Participants must be the advertised age of the camp by the start of the program.
+Participants must be the advertised age of the summer camp by the start of the program.

-Most of our camps and programs run in one-week sessions.
+Most of our summer camps and programs run in one-week sessions in various locations within Frederick County.
 Times vary from half days to full days.

 You will receive a registration confirmation via e-mail after your registration is complete so please make sure your e-mail is current in our system.
 Be sure to verify your receipt for accuracy.